Recipe Format

 - Identity gate.

-match_keyandfile_sizeare verified against the target binary before any instruction is read.
-A wrong ECU is rejected before any byte-level work begins. - Portable.
+match_keyandfile_sizeare verified against the target binary before any instruction is read. - Portable.
 Recipes contain no absolute paths, no machine-specific data, and no binary blobs.
-They are plain JSON and can be stored, versioned, shared, and diffed like any other text file.
+They are plain JSON and can be stored, versioned, shared, and diffed.

 See also